kerrinz/vue-barrage-videoplayer/README_EN.md

 >
 > Operation: Currently, only the barrage can be displayed and no other operations can be performed.
 >
-> Display: Support scrolling barrages (still a little problem), top fixed barrages, bottom fixed barrages.
+> Display: Support scrolling barrages, top fixed barrages, bottom fixed barrages.
 >
 > Settings: waiting for development